oscarotero/jQuery.media/README.md

 * [playing](#playing) Bind an event handler to the "playing" JavaScript event, or check if the media element is playing
 * [playPause](#playPause) Bind an event handler to the "playpause" JavaScript event, or play or pause the media element and trigger the 'playpause' event.
 * [prop](#prop) Works like jquery's prop() function.
+* [readyState](#readystate) Bind an event handler to any readyState JavaScript event, or check a specific readyState
 * [reload](#reload) Reload the media resource
 * [remove](#remove) Remove the media element from the DOM and all its properties.
 You can also bind an event handler to the "remove" javascript event (not browser native)
 * [seek](#seek) Bind an event handler to the "seeked" JavaScript event, or change the currentTime property